Bucs know what to expect from Vikings' backup QB (Sep 24, 2017) | FOX Sports

 In the two wins over the Buccaneers the past two seasons, Keenum completed 65.12 percent of his passes for four touchdowns, one interception and a 118.8 quarterback rating.

-If Bradford’s knee improves, he will surely be back under center for Minnesota.
+Bradford was hopeful earlier in the week that he would be back under center for Minnesota.

 “I would like to think that they’re good, but a lot of it just depends on how my knee responds when we go out there and practice this week,” Bradford said of his chances to play Sunday.
 “Hopefully, it’ll continue to get better.
 I think a large part of that is how it responds.”